macaroni-os/macaroni-site/site/content/docs/getting-started.md

 # Install Macaroni ISO

-Choice the right ISO for your requirements from our [Download](https://www.macaronios.org/iso/) page.
+Choose the right ISO for your requirements from our [Download](https://www.macaronios.org/iso/) page.

 ## 1.Validate downloaded ISO

-After the you have downloaded the ISOs file, I suggest to verify the quality of the download throw our SHA256 hash:
+After the you have downloaded the ISOs file, I suggest to verify the quality of the download with our SHA256 hash:

 ```shell